 So terrorism is nothing new to me.
 But it’s new to my daughter.
 Alice has not really encountered terrorism on British soil in her lifetime.
 She’s only 8.

 An 8-year-old girl was among the first reported victims of last week.
 What an unspeakable act: To destroy the life of a girl, who could very well be my daughter.
-What pain for her parents.
-I could be that father, kissing his little girl goodbye for the last time, and now embarking on a road of pain that lasts from this act until his death.
+I cannot imagine how life has been ripped apart for her parents.
+I could be that father, kissing his little girl goodbye for the last time, and now embarking on a road of agony that lasts from this act until his death.
 The mother… oh dear God…

 I’ve tried imagining what the impact of losing a child in this way would be like, and I cannot bear it.
 I just do not have the courage, or the capacity of emotion to think of it.
 The pain.
 The rage.
 The loss.